 Maximum Pressure Indicated

-Trailer tires should always be inflated to the maximum pressure indicated on the tires sidewall.
+Trailer tires should always be inflated to the maximum pressure indicated on the sidewall of the tire.

 While your tow vehicle’s tires should be inflated to the tire pressures indicated on the sticker typically found on the driver’s door jamb.

 Cause Excessive Heat Buildup

 Under-inflated tires will not only cause excessive heat buildup leading to premature failure but will also cause uneven tread wear, faster tread wear, poor handling conditions, and increased trailer sway.